 As the Egyptians were pursuing the Israelites, they grew afraid.
 God fought for them and gave them victory.
 He did it for them and will do it for us.
 Because He is a faithful God who doesn’t change.

-When we hold on and refuse to let go, we show that we don’t trust God.
+The moment we hold on and refuse to give them to God, we show that we don’t trust God.
 He is faithful and can be trusted.
-This great post highlights 4 Proven reasons why God is credible and can be trusted.
+There are 4 Proven reasons why God is credible and can be trusted.

-He is the same good God yesterday, today and forever.
-When we focus on the blessings He has given us and the answered prayers, we will be able to let go and surrender to Him.
+He is the same good God yesterday, today, and forever.
+When we focus on the blessings He has given us and the answered prayers, we will be able to let go and surrender to God.

 One way to remember God’s goodness is to make a gratitude list daily and thank God for all He has done.
 These unique gratitude prompts will also help you get started in your Gratitude Journal.

-In most cases, the things we can’t let go of are the things which are bigger than us.
+In most cases, the things we can’t let go of are the things that are bigger than us.
 It’s what we have no control over.
 Like trying to change a friend who’s become an alcoholic or drug addict.
-Trying to change a husband.
+Trying to change a husband who’s not saved.
 Worrying about the future of our children.

 The truth is we have no power over all this.
 But we have power over our thoughts and attitudes.
 We can choose to meditate on God’s word, say kind words of life to our loved ones, pray for them, support them and point them to God (without forcing anything on anyone).